This page explains how to make payments of tax, National Insurance, etc. to HM Revenue and Customs (HMRC).

 - do not fold the payment slip or cheque and do not fasten them together

 Please allow at least three working days for the payment to reach HMRC to allow for any delays in the post.
-So in order to make sure a cheque for the PAYE you owe reaches HMRC by the 19th May (a Thursday), you should post it no later than Friday 13th May.
+So, in order to make sure a cheque for the PAYE you owe reaches HMRC by the 18th May 2018 (a Friday – the 19th is a Saturday), you should post it no later than Monday 14th May 2018.

 If you do not have a pre-addressed HMRC envelope you can send your payment to: